def-liter/rgb-color-aimbot/README.md

-make soure you have the imports installed
+make soure you have installed:

+numpy
+pyautogui
+mss
+pynput

+and check if time came with your python installation if no install it.